.top

-The domain name extension .top is managed and operated by the .top registry (registry backend ZDNS) which belongs to Jiangsu Bangning Science & Technology Co., Ltd. in Nanjing, China, and can be registered by anyone since November 18, 2014 without special requirements.
-The original marketed intent of the .top TLD is for businesses to convey that they are the 'top' or the best of their industry.
+The domain name extension .top is managed and operated by the .top registry (registry backend ZDNS) which belongs to Jiangsu Bangning Science & Technology Co., Ltd. (江苏邦宁科技有限公司) in Nanjing, China, and can be registered by anyone since November 18, 2014 without special requirements.
+The original marketed intent of the .top TLD is for businesses to convey that they are the "top" or the best of their industry.

 A second level domain under the top-level domain (TLD) .top can consist of digits, letters, hyphens and specific special characters while it can have a length of one up to (a maximum of) 63 characters.
 Like most other TLDs, it can be registered for a period of at least one year up to (a maximum of) 10 years in advance.
 The private registration (WHOIS privacy) of .top domains is supported, as is the ability to register internationalized domain names (IDNs), which include the character sets Arabic, Chinese (simplified and traditional), French, German, Japanese, Russian, and Spanish.

-On 16 July 2024 ICANN issued a Notice Of Breach to the registry for failing to respond to DNS abuse reports and failing to pay fees.
+On 16 July 2024 ICANN issued a Notice of Breach to the registry for failing to respond to DNS abuse reports and failing to pay fees.
+On 2 June 2025, ICANN announced that the registry had cured its Notice of Breach.